 The Center offers several financial awards to help offset the costs of participating in the institutes for degree and non-degree students.

 AU students should see their academic adviser for information on enrolling in the institutes.
 There are also a limited number of seats available to non-AU students to participate in the institutes.
 Professionals can apply by submitting a resume and letter of interest to firstname.lastname@example.org.

 - 4 credit hours.

-- The January Institute is part of the academic Spring semester.
+- The January Institute is part of the academic Fall semester during the Fall intersession.

 - The May Institute is part of the academic Summer semester.

 - Talk with your adviser about registering for GOVT 523.